 A specially trained individual who provides medical care usually provided by a physician.

-A health condition that has been diagnosed and/or treated before you apply for health insurance.
+A health condition that has been diagnosed or treated within the six months before applying for insurance.

 Preferred provider organization (PPO)